SamuelBishop/ECE4250/LAB1/README.md

 LAB 1:

-Simulate a 4-bit full adder logic circuit using VHDL code by using the ModelSim software.
+Simulate a 4-bit full adder logic circuit with VHDL code by using the ModelSim software.